MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 You can use person-to-group queries to help you understand how de-identified individuals invest their time internally and externally.
 Person-to-group queries can be used for either internal or external collaboration.

+The query output lists these de-identified _Time investors_ (licensed employees) by:

+a) Their PersonIds

-The query output lists these de-identified _Time investors_ (licensed employees) by: a) their PersonIds, b) one or more groups that you define in the _Collaborators_ section, and c) the amount of time that the time investor spends with the specified groups.
+b) one or more groups that you define in the _Collaborators_ section

+c) the amount of time that the time investor spends with the specified groups.

 So on the "person" side of the query, you will have PersonIds that map to "collaborators" groups on the group side.
 For group-to-group queries, you will have Time investor groups that map to "collaborators" groups.

 In person-to-group queries, the .csv file query output consists of various column headers with single rows for each unique pairing of an individual in the time investor group with any collaborator in the collaborator group during the time periods that the person has collaborated with that group.

-Take the example of a person with a PersonID, P1, who has collaborated with group G1 in weeks one and three of a certain month.
+For example, a person with a PersonID, P1, who has collaborated with group G1 in weeks one and three of a certain month.
 Assuming that you run a person-to-group query by selecting "week" as the _Group by_ option (*How do you want to group the people who collaborated with the time investors?*) in the _Time investors_ section, rows are created for (P1, G1) in weeks one and three only.

 ![Table of columns](../images/WpA/Use/personId.png)